 Besides interviewing potential tenants, collecting the monthly rent, and tending to necessary repairs, one of the most important landlord’s tasks is to keep the tenants, everyone’s belongings, and the property itself safe.
-In this line of business, reputation is a crucial element of success which means that if you don’t do anything about making your tenants feel safe, the word will eventually get around, especially if something which could have been prevented happens and you might find yourself being avoided by reputable tenants.
-To avoid such prospects, here are a few recommendations on how you can keep your rental property safe.
+In this line of business, reputation is a crucial element of success, which means that if you don’t do anything about making your tenants feel safe, the word will eventually get around, especially if something which could have been prevented happens and you might find yourself being avoided by reputable tenants.
+Here are a few recommendations on how you can keep your rental property safe to avoid such prospects.

 Add external lighting

 If the streetlight doesn’t adequately illuminate your rental at night, this could pose a danger to the tenants’ safety and the belongings.
 Many thieves rely on the cover of the night to relieve you of your possessions, so you shouldn’t make it easy.
 Instead, it would be a good idea to install additional lighting outside of the rental, which will improve the overall safety and boost the rental value in the eyes of any prospective tenants.
 Adding motion-sensor lights could be an even better idea since the burglars wouldn’t stand a chance in the sense that they wouldn’t want to risk sneaking to the place only to activate the lights.
 If the tenants see the lights going off, they can swiftly check what is going on, so this purchase could be excellent prevention and a worthy investment.

 Take out an insurance policy